Four Seasons Spa Mayfair

 Advertising

-Life can be pretty tense for the average Londoner.
-Several times a week we’ll embark on an overcrowded commute, contorting into unlikely gaps on the tube.
-We’ll spend hours a day hunched over laptops, sitting through stressful meetings or chained to our desks late into the evening, before slumping over our phones to scroll through TikToks for several hours.
+Life in London can be pretty tense.
+Just think of all the time we spend each week contorting into gaps on the tube during our overcrowded commute or the hours a day hunched over laptops, sitting through stressful meetings or chained to our desks late into the evening before slumping over our phones at home to scroll through TikToks for several hours.

-Even if we find time in our days for an hour or two of proper fun, mindful quiet or the endorphin hit of a sweaty exercise class, we still have tired feet, tight muscles and shoulders in need of soothing.
+Even if we find time in our days for an hour or two of proper fun, mindful quiet, or the endorphin hit of a sweaty exercise class, we still have tired feet, tight muscles, and shoulders that need soothing.

 Enter these amazing London spas and studios dedicated to massaging the city back to health.
 Permit yourself a break, put your slippered feet up and let these amazing treatments work their magic.